Skip to main content

 require(isDelegateValid, "delegation does not exist");

-// With the below line, we're making sure the NFT will be minted to the `_vault` address
+// Ensuring the NFT will be minted to the `_vault` address

 // By removing this line, contract engineers can also decide